radum/eslint-config/README.md

 * @radum/eslint-config/jsdoc - To be used in addition to "@radum/eslint-config" configuration to enable [JSDoc](https://www.npmjs.com/package/eslint-plugin-jsdoc).
 * @radum/eslint-config/avajs - To be used in addition to "@radum/eslint-config" configuration by projects that use [AVA](https://ava.li/).
 * @radum/eslint-config/jest - To be used in addition to "@radum/eslint-config" configuration by projects that use [jest](https://facebook.github.io/jest/).
-* @radum/eslint-config/react - To be used in addition to "@radum/eslint-config" configuration by projects that react [React](https://facebook.github.io/react/).

 If you've installed `@radum/eslint-config` locally within your project, just set your eslint config to: